-Each jurisdictional chapter gives an overview of the procedures for handling shipping disputes, including arbitration, court litigation and any alternative dispute resolution mechanisms.
-Jurisdiction, enforcement and limitation periods are all covered.
-Contributors have summarised the key provisions of local law in relation to shipbuilding contracts, contracts of carriage and cargo claims.
-We have also asked the authors to address limitation of liability, including which parties can limit, which claims are subject to limitation and the circumstances in which the limits can be broken.
+Each of these jurisdictional chapters gives an overview of the procedures for handling shipping disputes, including arbitration, court litigation and any alternative dispute resolution mechanisms.
+Jurisdiction, enforcement and limitation periods are all covered, as are the key provisions of local law in relation to shipbuilding contracts, contracts of carriage and cargo claims.

+In addition, the authors address limitation of liability, including which parties can limit, which claims are subject to limitation and the circumstances in which the limits can be broken.
 Ship arrest procedure, which ships may be arrested, security and counter-security requirements, and the potential for wrongful arrest claims are also included.
 The authors review the vessel safety regimes in force in their respective countries, along with port state control and the operation of both registration and classification locally.
 The applicable environmental legislation in each jurisdiction is explained, as are the local rules in respect of collisions, wreck removal, salvage and recycling.
-Passenger and seafarer rights are examined, and contributors set out the current position in their jurisdiction.
-The authors have then looked ahead and commented on what they believe are likely to be the most important developments in their jurisdiction during the coming year.
-This year, we welcome Costa, Albino & Lasalvia Sociedade de Advogados as the new contributors of the chapter focusing on maritime law within Brazil.
-There are also two new jurisdictions in this edition - Israel (Harris & Co) and Mexico (Adame Gonzalez De Castilla Besil) - and Portugal makes a return, with Andrade Dias & Associados as the new contributors.
+Passenger and seafarer rights are also examined.
+The authors have then looked ahead and commented on what they believe are likely to be the most important developments in their jurisdiction in the coming year.